 About The Program

-The Cigarette Litter Prevention Program (CLPP), now in its 18th year, is the nation's largest program aimed at reducing cigarette litter.
-Since its inception, the program has been implemented in more than 1,700 U.S. communities.
+The Cigarette Litter Prevention Program (CLPP), now in its 21st year, is the nation’s largest program aimed at reducing cigarette litter.
+Communities implementing a Cigarette Litter Prevention Program, consistently reduce cigarette litter by half based on local measurements taken in the first four to six months after program is implemented.
+Since its inception, the program has been implemented in more than 1,800 U.S. communities.

-- Raise awareness about the issue using public service messages;
+- Raise awareness about the issue of proper cigarette butt disposal using messaging and marketing campaigns

-- Place ash receptacles at transition points such as entrances to public buildings; and
+- Place ash receptacles at transition points to non-smoking area like beaches, hospitals, or public parks; and